gchq/stroom-docs/content/en/docs/dev-guide/docker-running.md

-# Running Stroom in Docker Containers
+---
+title: "Running in Docker"
+linkTitle: "Running in Docker"
+#weight:
+date: 2021-08-20
+tags:
+  - docker
+description: >
   This is how to run Stroom and its peripheral services using _Docker_.
   Running Stroom in _Docker_ is the quickest and easiest way to get Stroom up and running.
+---

 > _NOTE_: The published docker images are intended for small scale testing or evaluation purposes and are currently un-tested in a production environment.